Alexander-Kahanek/COVID_Research/README.md

 * yes_place.ipynb
 	+ NOT AN OFFICIAL WRITTEN ANALYSIS
 	+ this is an internal analysis to test the distribution of tweets from filtering with place information available

-* flair_analysis.ipynb
-	+ NOT AN OFFICIAL WRITTEN ANALYSIS
-	+ this is an internal analysis to test a sample of the data being ran through flair, then generating wordclouds for a quick analysis.

 + generate_graphs.py is a script made to get a quick analysis from the above json file created from the above.
   + loads in tweets from json file and saves to list of dictionaries.